-Face Masks: Not Enough Are Made In America To Deal With Coronavirus
+Not Enough Face Masks Are Made In America To Deal With Coronavirus

 "Normally, I don't get any," he says.

-Bowen is at the center of a major problem that the coronavirus has made crystal clear: There aren't enough domestic manufacturers for critical medical supplies like face masks.
+Bowen is at the center of a major problem that the coronavirus has made crystal clear: There aren't enough domestic manufacturers for critical medical supplies such as face masks.
 And even if production ramps up, it's unlikely to be enough in the current outbreak.

 Usually, businesses want orders to spike — they hope customers line up for their products.